syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 ####  Remarks:

-&#35;NUM! - occurs if k is equal to or less than zero, if k is equal to or greater than 1and if the array is empty.
+#NUM! - occurs if k is equal to or less than zero, if k is equal to or greater than 1and if the array is empty.

-&#35;VALUE! - occurs if k is non-numeric.
+#VALUE! - occurs if k is non-numeric.

 #### Example: